EDCD/EDDI/VoiceAttack.md

 Variables set with this event are as follows:

   * {TXT:EDDI trade promotion rating} The commander's new trade rating

+### Trade voucher redeemed
+Triggered when you redeem a trade voucher.
+To run a command when this event occurs you should create the command with the name ((EDDI trade voucher redeemed))

+Variables set with this event are as follows:

+  * {DEC:EDDI trade voucher redeemed amount} The amount rewarded (after any broker fees)
+  * {TXT:EDDI trade voucher redeemed faction} The name of the faction who issued the trade voucher

 ### Undocked
 Triggered when your ship undocks from a station or outpost.